adrianjost/files-sync-action/README.md

 ## Planned Features

 - [ ] allow RegExp for repo selection just like in [google/secrets-sync-action](https://github.com/google/secrets-sync-action) allows it.
-- [ ] add option to skip replacement of files

 ## Local Testing